 - HDL Source for: Specifies whether the source being loaded is an RTL source file for synthesis and simulation or an RTL test bench for simulation only. - Remove: Removes the selected source files from the list of files to be added. - Move Up / Move Down: Moves the file or directory up/down in the list order.
-The order of the files affects the order of elaboration and compilation during downstream processes such as synthesis and simulation. - Scan and Add RTL Include Files into Project: Scans all RTL source files and adds any referenced Verilog 'include files into the project structure. - Copy Sources into Project: Copies the added source files and 'include files into the local project directory instead of referencing the original files.
+The order of the files affects the order of elaboration and compilation during downstream processes such as synthesis and simulation. - Scan and Add RTL Include Files into Project: Scans all RTL source files and adds any referenced Verilog 'include files into the project structure.

+- Copy Sources into Project: Copies the added source files and include files into the local project directory instead of referencing the original files.
 If you added directories of source files using Add Directories, the directory structure is maintained when the files are copied locally into the project.
-For more information, see Using Remote Sources or Copying Sources into Project in Chapter 3.

-- Add Sources from Subdirectories: Adds source files from the subdirectories of directories specified with Add Directories. - Target Language: Specifies the target language for the design as either Verilog or VHDL.
+For more information, see Using Remote Sources or Copying Sources into Project. - Add Sources from Subdirectories: Adds source files from the subdirectories of directories specified with Add Directories. - Target Language: Specifies the target language for the design as either Verilog or VHDL.
 New RTL files default to the specified target language.
 Output files are generated from the design in the specified target language. - Simulator Language: Specifies the language in which output products are generated for simulation as well as the file types used for third party simulation scripts.
-For more information, see the Vivado Design Suite User Guide: Logic Simulation (UG900) [Ref 10].
+For more information, see the Vivado Design Suite User Guide: Logic Simulation (UG900). - Add Sources: Invokes a file browser so you can select Xilinx Core Instance (XCI) files, which are native to the Vivado Design Suite, a Core Container (XCIX) file, which is a single file representation for an IP, or CORE Generator core (XCO) files.
+You can also add Block Design files (BD) from the Vivado IP Integrator feature, or Mathworks Simulink project files (SLX or MDL) for DSP sub-designs.

-Figure 2-3: New Project Wizard-Add Sources Page
+Figure 4: New Project Wizard-Add Sources Page